How many breeds of goats are there?

 Gain weight at about the same rate as their size.

-They are recorded for being adaptable, fast-growing, and having high fertility rates.
+Known as being adaptable, fast-growing, and having high fertility rates.

 6. Spanish Goat